MobilityDB/MobilityDB-admin/README.md

 # admin
-Adminstrative work of the MobilityDB project
+Administrative work of the MobilityDB project